apify/apify-docs/sources/platform/actors/development/index.md

 ### 4. Run it

-Once the Actor is built, you can look at its input, which consists of one field - Start URL, the URL where crawling starts.
+Once the Actor is built, you can look at its input, which consists of one field - Start URL, the URL where the crawling starts.
 Below the input, you can adjust the run options consisting of build, timeout, and memory limit.

 ![Actor input](./images/home/actor-input.png)

-After pressing a run button, the actor run gets created, and you can view its log and other details.
-Results will shortly start popping up in the output tab.
-You can always stop the run using the "Abort" button.
+You can start an Actor run by pressing the **Start** button at the bottom of the page.
+Once the run is created, you can view its log and other details, including the **Results** which will shortly start popping up in the output tab.
+You can always stop the run using the **Abort** button.

 ![Actor run](./images/home/actor-run.png)

 ### 5. Iterate

 Now you can get back to the source code and modify the actor to match your needs.
-To learn about all the Apify Platform features and best practices, continue to the following chapter of this section or visit [Apify Academy](/academy).
+To learn about all the Apify Platform features and best practices, continue to the following chapter of this section or visit the [Apify Academy](/academy).

 ## Build Actor locally